 Pick the template that fits the event's energy:

-• Track and field -- Gold Frame, formal and clean, mirrors the objectivity of timed results
+• Track and field -- Certificate of Achievement, formal and clean, mirrors the objectivity of timed results

-• Ball sports -- Golden Phoenix, ornate and celebratory, matches tournament intensity
+• Ball sports -- Classic Diploma, formal and weighty, matches tournament intensity

-• Team events -- Rainbow, colorful and inclusive, right for collective effort and fun
+• Team events -- Birthday, pastel and approachable, right for collective effort and fun

 • Spirit and sportsmanship -- Floral, warm and personal, for recognising character over results